 OTS is joined by an Intelligent Sound mode, which Standard and Amplifier settings.
 The result is a bit of a mixed bag.
 When engaged with speech, you can hear that the noise floor has been raised, which can result in an omnipresent background burble.
 But used for music, the presentation is pushed forward, which is rather fun.

 The Q80T particularly shines as a gaming display.
 Even with a host of image enhancement turned on it, it still outperforms most all its rivals.
-This won’t make a jot of difference if your day is filled playing Animal Crossing, but competitive esports aficionados will appreciate its many skills.
+Competitive Esports aficionados will appreciate its many skills.